xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 to meet the given requirements.
-This includes checking for instance uniqueness (identifying attribute values) and traversing all unconditional associations from each end of the association (part, form, aone, aoth, assoc, sub, super).
+This includes checking for instance uniqueness (identifying attribute values) and traversing all unconditional associations from each end of the association (part, form, aone, aoth, assr, sub, super).
 Referential attribute values need to be compared with identifiers.

 Here are three approaches that have been considered: